-⇒ Parent contact by phone or conference
+- Parent contact by phone or conference

-- ⇒ Loss of student activity privileges
+- Loss of student activity privileges

-- \Rightarrow Shortened school day
+- Shortened school day

-- ⇒ Referral to District Hearing Officer for a Behavior Hearing
+- Referral to District Hearing Officer for a Behavior Hearing

-- \Rightarrow Transfer to another school
+- Transfer to another school

 Category B behaviors are destructive to a positive learning environment.
 Students will receive consequences if they engage in these behaviors.
 The consequences are determined by the seriousness of the action and the student's behavior history.
-The consequences may include timeout in class, time-out in another classroom, getting "benched" for recesses, receiving a discipline referral or suspension (in-house or out-of-school):
+The consequences may include time-out in class, time-out in another classroom, receiving a discipline referral or suspension (in-house or out-of-school):